Joshua-Pierson/Project2-Meme/README.md

 ## User Story
 - Story 1
-    As A User, I want to be able to search specific names and display images for the user to see.
+    As a user, I want to be able to search specific catagories and display diffrent Giphy images on the webpage.

 - Story 2
-    As A User, I want a be able to click a button and display an assortment of random Gif's/ Meme's
+    As a user, I want a be able to click the Random GIfs button and display an assortment of random Gif's/ Meme's.

+- Story 3
+    As a user, I want to be able to

 ## Wireframe